You can easily start your own sustainable garden in small spaces such as your backyard, a balcony or a patio.

 You can use eggplants as a meat replacement in rice and pasta dishes.

 Oriental eggplants have a slender shape and grow well in pots—which means you can grow them inside throughout the winter.
-Add them to hearty stews, or sauté them as a side dish.
+Add them to hearty stews, or sauté them as a side dish, and be inspired with more eggplant recipes.

 In the summer, you can easily transfer these beautiful vegetables to your outdoor garden.

 Chard is another leafy green that is equally beautiful and nutritious.
-Plus, chard grows like a weed.
+Plus, chard grows like a weed and is therefore well suited to small spaces.

 Cut a few leaves from the mother plant, and more leaves will grow back.